 Remember, while these tools can be used as alternatives, a C Clamp is still the most recommended tool for this job.

 Can you use a C-clamp to compress brake caliper?

-Absolutely!
-A C-clamp provides the necessary force and control to safely compress the brake caliper piston without causing damage to the brake assembly.
+C-clamp provides the necessary force and control to safely compress the brake caliper piston without causing damage to the brake assembly.

 How do you push a brake piston back with a C-clamp?